Washoe County Public Administrator

-As Washoe County Public Administrator, Donald L. Cavallo is an elected Officer entrusted to oversee the administration of the estates of persons deceased in Washoe County who have no qualified person willing or able to administer.
+As Washoe County Public Administrator, Donald L. Cavallo is an Elected Official entrusted to oversee the administration of the estates of persons deceased in Washoe County who have no qualified person willing or able to administer.
 Mr. Cavallo has held this position since 1987 with the exception of one term from 1995 to 1999.

 NRS 253.0405 Circumstances under which the public administrator may secure property of deceased.
 Before the issuance of the letters of administration for an estate, before filing an affidavit to administer an estate pursuant to NRS 253.0403 or before petitioning to have an estate set aside pursuant to NRS 253.0425, the public administrator may secure the property of a deceased person if the administrator finds that: